Blazeblight/Origins-Datapacks/README.md

 The power of a black hole in the form of a human.
 Destruction follows you around.

-Note: At the request of sarcasm#9689, the datapack zip file is currently not available for download.

 #### Abilities

 - Devouring Maw (New Mechanic): You need to satiate your increased need for matter.
 You have a matter satiation meter that drops after a delay.
 Higher satiation values provide you with additional armor.
 When this is more than halfway full, you gain additional damage resistance.
 When this is completely full, you gain additional buffs.